 Some routers offer a dual WAN port to help split your traffic between two connections at once.
 To find your WAN Port settings, follow these easy steps:

-- Start your best internet browser from a PC or another mobile device connect to your WAN network
+- Start your best internet browser from a PC or a mobile device and connect to your WAN network

-- Type this link: http://www.routerlogin.com once you see a log-in screen, enter the username and password of your router.
-Note that the username is admin.
-Enter the password in the password section.
+- Type this link: http://www.routerlogin.com or your router login address.
+Once you see a login screen, enter the username and password of your router.
+Enter your username and password.

 - When you see the Basic Home screen displays, choose Advanced, Setup, and WAN setup.